-As in 2008/2009, the team will align its proactive work to the HSE priority areas.
-In addition to carrying out proactive inspections of our category A and B premises, we have made an agreement with the Health and Safety Executive on areas where we can work with them on joint projects in line with Section 18 standards.
+As in 2009/2010, the team will align its proactive work to the HSE priority areas.
+In addition to carrying out proactive inspections of our category A and B premises, we have made an agreement with the Health and Safety Executive on areas where we can work with them on joint projects (in line with Section 18 standards).

-These are:
+These joint projects are:

-- Agricultural Safety .
+- Agricultural Safety.
 Our Animal Health officers regularly visit agricultural premises.
 We have agreed that these officers provide HSE with intelligence on unsafe working practices on farms.
-Training will be provided by HSE - Reducing slips and trips in hotel and catering, food retail and in residential care homes - Targeted inspections of compactors and bailers at warehouses/supermarkets - The management of asbestos in buildings - Targeted inspections of residential homes concentrating on manual handling, slips trips falls, safety in use of bedrails - Stress in financial sector to continue our work with Aviva (formally Norwich Union) - Dermatitis in the catering industry.
+Training has been provided by HSE. - Reducing slips and trips in hotels, catering, food retail and in residential care homes. - Reducing dermatitis in the catering and beauty industries. - Protecting employees from noise related hearing loss in pubs and clubs - Targeted inspections of compactors and bailers at warehouses/supermarkets. - The management of asbestos in buildings. - Stress in financial sector to continue our work with Aviva (formally Norwich Union). - Workplace transport.